We strengthen communities by expanding the definition of quality to include concerns about how our stuff is produced, purchased and promoted.

 ORGANIC & LOCAL

-We are darn proud to be Nashville’s first and only certified organic coffee roaster and to buy our coffee almost directly from small-scale farmers at prices above the so-called Fair Trade price.
-We buy most of our coffee through Cooperative Coffee, a group of like-minded small roasters who banned together to create a new trading model.
+We are darn proud to be Nashville’s first and only certified organic coffee roaster and to buy our coffee directly from small-scale farmers at prices above the so-called Fair Trade price.
+We buy our coffee through Cooperative Coffee, a group of like-minded small roasters who banded together to create a new trading model.

 We also buy a great deal of local dairy, meats and produce.